LOADING ...

 This country still be what we want it to be

-Perhaps one day soon, the dream will be
+Perhaps one day soon, the will be restored

 The combined Australia/New Zealand armies that fought in both World